Wichita Mountains Wildlife Refuge: Fauna

 Several species of large native mammals make their home at the refuge: plains bison, also known as the American bison, elk, white-tailed deer graze the prairies along with Texas longhorn cattle preserved for their cultural and historic importance.
 Bison, longhorns, and elk were introduced after the establishment of the refuge.
 Merriam's elk, the original subspecies of elk in this area, is extinct, so the elk in the refuge are Rocky Mountain elk.
 The ancestors of the herd were imported from Jackson Hole, Wyoming in 1911.
 The elk herd is the largest in Oklahoma at about 1,000 and the white tailed deer number about 450.
 These ungulates are no longer considered endangered.
-Many smaller mammal species also live in the refuge, including the nine-banded armadillo, bassarisk, and the black-tailed prairie dog.
+Many smaller mammal species also live in the refuge, including the Mexican long-nosed armadillo, bassarisk, and the black-tailed prairie dog.
 Other species that have been reintroduced include the river otter, burrowing owls and the prairie dog.
-Although these species were not listed as "endangered," USFWS policy is to assure that species that once were native to these mountains would always be found there.
+Although these species were not listed as "endangered", USFWS policy is to assure that species that once were native to these mountains would always be found there.
 According to the Encyclopedia of Oklahoma History and Culture, the refuge failed in its attempt to reintroduce the American pronghorn antelope, bighorn sheep, and the prairie chicken.

 The conservation of bison has become an ongoing, diverse effort, and the refuge was important in saving the American buffalo from extinction.
 In 1907 the American Bison Society transported 15 bison, six bulls and nine cows, from the Bronx Zoo.
 On arrival, the Comanche leader Quanah Parker and a host of other Indians and whites turned out to welcome the bison.
 At that time, bison had been extinct on the southern Great Plains for 30 years.
 The bison herd now numbers about 650 on the refuge.
 In fall, bison in excess of the carrying capacity of the refuge were auctioned off but this practice was ended in 2020 when the refuge joined in the Bison Conservation Initiative.
 The 2020 Bison Conservation Initiative by the Department of the Interior has five central goals: wild, healthy bison herds; genetic conservation; shared stewardship; ecological restoration; and cultural restoration.
 It strengthened mechanisms for delivery of bison to Native American tribes from federal herds.
 In 1973, the refuge aided bison conservation by donating three bison to the Fort Worth Nature Center and Refuge.

 The refuge is home to many species of birds, and it is one of the remaining homes of the recently delisted black-capped vireo.